 6 – Beat the heat by hitting a splash pad – It’s not news that it gets hot in Orlando.
 Throughout the city, there are great splash pads for kids – both big and little – to run around and play at and to keep cool in.

-12 – Visit Leu Gardens and while there check out the Butterfly Garden, Vegetable Garden and the Horseshoe Fountain – Leu Gardens is a great place to spend a few hours enjoying nature.
+13 – Visit Leu Gardens and while there check out the Butterfly Garden, Vegetable Garden and the Horseshoe Fountain – Leu Gardens is a great place to spend a few hours enjoying nature.
 From vegetables to roses, from flowering trees to vines, walking through the gardens is a great way to spend the day.
-Just make sure to take your Claritin!
+Also, the first Monday of every month is usually free admission.

 16 – Color, play, and learn at the Crayola Experience – The Crayola Experience encourages kids and adults to be creative, and to play with crayons in new ways – from melting crayons down to make spin art, to coloring digital pages and putting them on the wall – kids and adults will have hours of fun.
 You can even pose and create your own personalized coloring book. (order tickets online for under $20 pricing).

 Related Post: Crayola Experience Orlando: A Fun Experience for Kids

 17- Enjoy year-round ice skating – or even some skate and shoot time – at RDV Ice Den – It gets hot – so very hot – in Orlando.
 Sometimes you want to take a dip in the pool.
 But, sometimes you want a little bit of winter.
 Check out RDV Sportsplex for year-round ice skating, as well as open hockey practices.

 You can rent skates there, or bring your own with you.

 18 – Take a tour of the beautiful lakes in Winter Park – Sail through Winter Park on a pontoon boat.

 Related Post: Ice Skating in Orlando

 Art Class in the Park